-The challenge was to design a hardwired lighting solution that passed Australian standards via the Civil Aviation Code of Australia (CASA) and could be easily installed, cost-effective and as durable as the solar-powered options Avlite currently provided.
+The challenge was to design a hardwired lighting solution that passed Australian standards via the Civil Aviation Safety Authority (CASA) and could be easily installed, cost-effective and as durable as the solar-powered options Avlite currently provided.
 As the largest Australian manufacturer of helipad lighting, Avlite met the RAH project requirements for local content, with tireless efforts of the R&D and engineering team who custom built the compliant hardwired lighting system using the design of the current robust solar powered lights.

 Aluminium Offshore, a leading global manufacturer and supplier of helideck solutions (in conjunction with Hansen Yuncken Leighton Contractors, SA Health and Governing bodies) chose the Avlite custom helipad lighting solution due to the long-life LEDs, robust design, ease of installation and maintenance and local manufacturing.
 There were two different types of Avlite helipad lighting installed to fulfil the specifications of this lighting project; LED helipad perimeter lights with universal AC power supply and LED floodlights with universal AC power supply, both supplied on frangible mounting assemblies.